-As boaters we get it, the situation isn’t ideal as the 2020 boating season draws near.
-By this time, we usually see marinas getting ready and boats being unwrapped.
-The reality is that the world has ground to a halt and it could be a while until the waves settle.
-We are following all recommendations by the Government of Canada as well as Federal Health authorities to ensure we are up to date on everything from coast to coast when it comes to recreational boating.
+As boaters we get it, the situation hasn't been ideal but the reality is that the world has ground to a halt and it could be a while until the waves settle.
+We are working hard to following all recommendations by the Government of Canada as well as Federal Health authorities to ensure we are up to date on everything from coast to coast when it comes to recreational boating.

 MD Marine Insurance will continue to make every effort to ensure that the needs of you, our valued clients, are met quickly and effectively.
-Our physical office is temporarily closed to the public, but we are still very much up and running to help with all your boat insurance needs.
-Thanks to technology and our great IT team, we are able to have our entire team set up in their homes and ready to help you with any questions you might have regarding your watercraft insurance.
+Our physical office remains temporarily closed to the public, but we are still very much up and running to help with all your boat insurance needs.
+Thanks to technology and our great IT team, we are here and ready to help you with any questions you might have regarding your watercraft insurance.

 Answers To Frequently Asked COVID-19 Insurance Questions

 Aviva has introduced a one-time rebate for boaters who have lost a minimum of 30 days of the boating season.
 Please contact our office to see if you qualify for this rebate 1-877-627-4633.

 If you are not planning on putting your boat in the water at all this year, you may take advantage of this coverage effective your renewal date.
 It is important to note that this is not intended to address the COVID- 19 situation, as this reduced coverage and premium is not designed to be removed from your policy mid-term.
 Any premium savings you may benefit from now with this endorsement, will have to be paid back in full should you decide to put the boat in the water at all during your policy term.